marcopennekamp/lore/performance.md

   magic.
   - Improvement: Almost no gains in Deno/V8.
 Firefox shows a bit more improvement.
 Since this was discovered with the Firefox profiler, perhaps V8 had already applied some form of optimization.
-In any case, this isn't a bad change, since only very few functions will ever be part of the tiny set / array.
+In any case, this isn't a bad change, since only very few chosen functions will ever be part of the tiny set / array.
+(In fact, )
 - Get rid of the args.map in each multi-function header (where the input type is constructed).
 A plain loop would seem to be faster and more direct anyway.
   - Not faster, but more direct (fewer JS API calls), so it will stay in.

-FUTURE:
 - We can move the input types out of the multi-function definition above into the global scope so that the value is cached instead of recreated every function call.
-  - This is not a big contributor to slowdown anymore since the rewrite of the runtime.
-Probably.
-Unless all that self-time reported in the profiler (for example, hello has 50% self-time) comes down to the possibly inlined object construction here.
+  - No significant impact.
 - For each multi-function, keep a cache that remembers for which input type which function was called.
+  - Improvement: 250ms -> 110ms
+  - After implementing a custom hash map and custom hashing functions (murmurhash3), we could implement dispatch caching quite easily.
+I suspect most performance gains come from the caching in append, since computing type allocations is still quite costly, and possibly caching of hello, since its dispatch structure is not quite trivial.
+It is possible that there is a performance loss for simpler dispatch structures, especially those without any parameters at all, as computing the input type's hash is not cheap either.

+FUTURE:
+- We don't need to keep a list of chosen functions in the multiple dispatch implementation.
+We can keep a single running variable.
+If it is already filled and we want to choose a second function, we throw the ambiguity error.
+If it is unassigned to at the end, we throw the empty-fit error.
+In other cases we can cache and call the function.
+- If all function arities are the same, get rid of the loop for the input type and "hard-code" the construction.
+- Cache isPolymorphic in type objects.
+  - Alternatively, during compile-time, generate isSubtype or fits calls based on whether the right-hand type is polymorphic.
+This is possible because the right-hand type is constant.
+Alternatively, call a fitsMono function which just delegates to isSubtype.
+  - Benchmarking isSubtype/fits(product(int), product(real)):
+    fits took 3704000000ns, so 38ns per iteration isSubtype took 2004000000ns, so 21ns per iteration This is an important difference!
+- isSubtype and fits both test for equality of t1 and t2.
+We could call an internal isSubtype from fits that doesn't do this comparison (again) and thus save a single comparison.
 - Turn functions calls which don't rely on multiple dispatch into direct calls.
 This is especially useful for generic functions, because (1) a function with type parameters is less likely to have multiple implementations and (2) checking fit for generic functions is costly.